arceruiz/tech-challenge-order/README.md

 # Description

 This service is responsible to manage the orders and recieve updates from payment service.
+We have a diagram about a flow of this service here: [CRUD Flow ](./docs/diagrams/image.png), [Checkout Flow](./docs/diagrams/image2.png)

 ## Features